Protect the Dolls: Wear by celebrities and high sales

-Lisa Nandy, UK Secretary of State for Culture, Media and Sport, wore a t-shirt at Pride in Leigh with the words "protect the dolls."
-The t-shirt had been made for the local event.
+Mariah Carey wore a pink jacket with the slogan written on the back during Brighton Pride in August.
+Later that month, Lisa Nandy, UK Secretary of State for Culture, Media and Sport, wore a T-shirt with the words "protect the dolls" at Pride in Leigh, this shirt having been made for the local event.
 The anti-trans advocacy group Sex Matters criticised Nandy for doing so.
-In October 2025, Glamour UK declared "The Dolls" as their Women of the Year, and featured nine transgender models—Mya Mehmi, Dani St James, Shon Faye, Taira, Maxine Heron, Munroe Bergdorf, Bel Priestley, Munya and Ceval Omar—on the cover, each wearing a Protect The Dolls shirt.
+In September, Sabrina Carpenter referenced it on a MTV Video Music Awards performance in which she also called for trans rights to be respected.
+On 26 September, Ives announced that over had been “raised and donated” to Trans Lifeline from the sale of the shirts.
+In October, Glamour UK declared "The Dolls" as their Women of the Year, and featured nine transgender models—Mya Mehmi, Dani St James, Shon Faye, Taira, Maxine Heron, Munroe Bergdorf, Bel Priestley, and Munya and Ceval Omar—on the cover, each wearing a Protect The Dolls shirt.
 J. K. Rowling responded negatively to the cover.
+In December, Carey's Brighton Pride jacket sold for $5,500 at auction with the profits going to GLAAD's Transgender Media Program.

+Variants

+On 9 May 2025, in response to The Football Association' s announcement that transgender women would not be allowed to play in women's football in England, the grassroots football club Goal Diggers announced its own version of the T-shirt, reading "Let The Dolls Play".
+Coincidentally, the football fans' community Baller FC (Friends Collective) also unveiled a T-shirt with the same text in a similar timeframe.

+At the Green Party of England and Wales autumn conference 2026, the Trans Greens launched a campaign titled Elect the Dolls, a play on Protect the Dolls, for the UK's local elections in May 2026.